 The Covid-19 Emergency Fund Round 2 is now closed for applications.

 The aim of the Limerick Going for Gold campaign is to make Limerick a cleaner, brighter place to work, live and visit.
-Limerick Going for Gold Campaign continues to be supported and sponsored by the JP Mc Manus Charitable Foundation in 2020.
-The Limerick Going for Gold Grant and Competition supports Tidy Towns Groups, Residence Associations, Environmental Groups, sports groups with environmental work.
+The Limerick Going for Gold campaign continues to be supported and sponsored by the JP Mc Manus Charitable Foundation in 2021.
+The Limerick Going for Gold Grant and Competition supports Tidy Towns groups, resident's associations, environmental groups, sports groups with environmental work.

 This Scheme provides funding for the development of new outdoor recreational infrastructure and for the necessary repair, enhancement or promotion of existing outdoor recreational infrastructure in countryside areas.